Vitest

 --description "adds 1 + 2 to equal 3"

-See the identifying tests section of this page for more information on finding the file and description, and see the OSS quarantining guide for more information on managing quarantined tests in OSS mode.
+See the OSS quarantining guide for more information on managing quarantined tests in OSS mode.

-Retrying Tests
+Retrying tests

 You can configure Captain to automatically retry failed tests to help you determine if failing tests are flaky or are genuinely failing.
-To configure retries, update your .captain/config.yaml file like so:
+To configure retries, update your .captain/config.yml file like so:

 test-suites: